-From January 1, 2018, the Credit Union has applied IFRS 9 and classifies its financial assets in the following measurement categories: FVTPL; FVOCI; or amortized cost.
+The Credit Union applies IFRS 9 and classifies its financial assets in the following measurement categories: FVTPL; FVOCI; or amortized cost.
 Management determines the classification of its financial instruments at initial recognition.
 The Credit Union uses trade date accounting for regular way contracts when recording financial asset transactions.

-The accounting polices from January 1, 2018 related to these financial assets and liabilities are as follows:
+The accounting polices related to these financial assets and liabilities are as follows: